NREL-Sienna/PowerSystems.jl/docs/src/man/parsing.md

 [RTS_GMLC](https://github.com/GridMod/RTS-GMLC/blob/master/RTS_Data/FormattedData/SIIP/timeseries_pointers.json)
 for an example.

+#### Performance considerations
+By default PowerSystems stores time series data in HDF5 files.
+It does not keep all of the data in memory.
+This means that every time you access a forecast PowerSystems will have to read the data from storage, which will add latency.
+If you know ahead of time that all of your data will fit in memory then you can change this behavior by passing `time_series_in_memory = true` when you create the System.

 ### Custom construction of generators
 PowerSystems supports custom construction of subtypes of the abstract type Generator based